dust765/ClassicUO_old/README.md

 Motivation: some items are likely to be always looted (e.g. gold, gems) and when looting is performed automatically (e.g. by Razor macros) it makes items to move in a grid making it harder to browse their properties.
 Hence, items like gold should be at the end of the grid.

+# Multi Journal

+Replaces journal with multiple nameable and much better configurable journals

+note: edit journals.xml in your profile folder, set hue to 0 if you wish to reset color to default

+(use macro OpenJournal2 for old journal)

 # Added files

 /src/Dust765